Antje Duvekot: Biography

 Duvekot's first two albums, Little Peppermints and Boys, Flowers, Miles, are based on recordings of live performances, although some tracks include studio overdubs as well.
 Both albums include spoken anecdotes from Duvekot.

-In 2007, Duvekot's song "Merry-Go-Round" was featured a large-scale marketing campaign for Bank of America, including a high-profile spot during Super Bowl XLI.
-Duvekot performed for the first time as a professional in Europe, in August 2007, as part of Denmark's Tonder Festival, accompanied by Karan Casey, John Doyle, Liz Carroll, Julie Fowlis, and Mick McAuley.
+In 2007, Duvekot's song "Merry-Go-Round" was used in a marketing campaign for Bank of America, including a spot during Super Bowl XLI.
+Duvekot performed for the first time as a professional in Europe, in August 2007, as part of Denmark's Tønder Festival, accompanied by Karan Casey, John Doyle, Liz Carroll, Julie Fowlis, and Mick McAuley.

 Duvekot released her second studio CD, The Near Demise of the Highwire Dancer, on Black Wolf Records in March 2009.
-The album, which features 11 tracks, most of them originals, was produced by singer-songwriter Richard Shindell.
+The album, which has 11 tracks, most of them originals, was produced by singer-songwriter Richard Shindell.

-Duvekot's latest album, Toward the Thunder, is her fourth full-length studio album featuring 11 tracks.
-The album is her most personal to date and she handled all aspects of the record herself, including designing the cover.
+Duvekot's next release, Toward the Thunder, was her fourth full-length studio album.